basho/basho_docs/source/languages/en/riak/ops/upgrading/rolling-upgrades.md

 during the rolling upgrade process, and then enable them after all nodes were upgraded.
 This is now handled automatically by Riak.
 For more on this process, see our documentation on [[capability negotiation]].

+## Disk Space Usage During Backups

+When upgrading Riak, it is important to back up each node's `/etc` and `/data` directories.
+Following a successful upgrade, you may notice that disk usage has changed between versions, i.e. each node may end up storing more or less that it did in a previous version.
+Please be aware that this is normal behavior.
+Any changes in disk usage are likely attributable to code changes made to [[Bitcask]] or [[LevelDB]] or to routine effects of automated processes such as [[active anti-entropy]].

 ## Debian/Ubuntu